Lurker00/DX150-Firmware-Add-on/README.md

-# DX150-Firmware-Add-on
+# iBasso DX150 firmware add-on by Lurker
-Add-on to DX150 Android 8.1 firmware
+Sorry, it is not ready yet!